saud-learning-services/instructions-and-other-templates/docs/terminal-basics.md

 2. Make a folder inside `My Folder` called `Contents`
 3. Make a file in `My Folder/Contents` called `foo.txt`
 4. Make another file in `My Folder/Contents` called `bar.txt`
-5. Go back to `My Folder` and download in one of our projects from our [GitHub](https://github.com/saud-learning-services)
+5. Go back to `My Folder` and clone in one of our projects from our [GitHub](https://github.com/saud-learning-services)
 6. Check that `My Folder` contains two subfolders: `Contents` and the project we just cloned

 ### Accomplishing the Task (without Terminal)